 Rather than draw up a meal plan each week, for the last year or so we have been sticking to a fairly regular 7 day rotation.
 It goes like this –

 Monday – Cottage Pie

 I make a very large tray of this – it is essentially my savory beef mince recipe doubled with low-sodium gravy instead of soy sauce and then topped with sweet potato mash and cheese.
-The 4 remaining serves become lunches for The Other Half for the remaining 4 days of the week.
+We now have massive stainless steel trays from IKEA.
+The 6 remaining serves become lunches for The Other Half for the remaining 4 days of the week.

 Tuesday – Rotating Random Day